johantre/msword-properties-generator/docs/signature-loader/README.md

 - Here you click the **"Run workflow"** button. (which won't be available if you didn't log in)\
 You'll see the input screen (same as explained in [msword-properties-generator](https://github.com/johantre/msword-properties-generator) README.md)
 - On mobile, **long-press the signature field** at the bottom of the form, select **"Paste"** to paste your [Uguu](https://uguu.se/) link from your clipboard.
-- Fill out the other Provider data fields
+- Fill out the other Provider data fields.
 - Hit **"Run workflow"** at the bottom to persist your Provider data to the private repo.\
 Not sure what to fill out there?
 Check out the template document [Recht om te vertegenwoordigen.docx](../../res/Recht om te vertegenwoordigen.docx) in this repo for some guidance.
 The fields are named so know what data to fill out where.
 <div style="display: flex; justify-content: space-between;">